Isorropia: Partitioning, Load Balancing and more

 Isorropia contains separate classes to solve each of these problems, all of which derive from Isorropia::Operator and Isorropia::Epetra::Operator.
 Note that an operator in Isorropia is different from an operator in Epetra!

 Isorropia has a fairly small number of parameters, listed below.
 (Default values in all caps.)
-Note that Isorropia parameters are case insensitive.
+Isorropia parameters are case insensitive.
 For more specific control of low-level features, you may set a Zoltan parameter.
 Isorropia will pass any parameter in the Zoltan sublist to Zoltan.
+Note that all Zoltan parameter values must be strings (for example, the integer 2 should be passed as "2"), and currently this is also true for Isorropia parameters.